 The preparation of the accompanying unaudited consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the unaudited consolidated financial statements and reported amounts of expenses during the reporting period.
-Significant estimates and assumptions reflected in these unaudited consolidated financial statements include, but are not limited to, the fair value of the royalty transfer agreement obligations, and the fair value of stock-based compensation awards granted under the Company's equity-based compensation plans.
-Due to the uncertainty of factors surrounding the estimates or judgments used in the preparation of the unaudited consolidated financial yary from these estimates.
-Estimates and assumptions are periodically reviewed and the effects of revisions are reflected in the consolidated financial statements in the period they are determined to be necessary.
+Significant estimates and assumptions reflected in these unaudited consolidated financial statements include, but are not limited to, the measurement of right-of-use assets and lease liabilities, accrued expenses, the fair value of the royalty transfer agreement obligations, and the fair value of stock-based compensation awards granted under the Company's equity-based compensation plans.
+Due to the uncertainty of factors surrounding the estimates or judgments used in the preparation of the unaudited consolidated financial statements, actual results may materially vary from these estimates.
+Estimates and assumptions are periodically reviewed and the effects of revisions are reflected in the consolidated financial statements or be necessary.